Emily Thorne: Description

 Her pursuit of revenge has been noted as a sympathetic aspect of the character.
-Commentators cited the 2008–2012 global recession as making viewers more receptive to Thorne's efforts to get revenge against a group of privileged elites for the harm they caused her family.
+Commentators cited the Great Recession as making viewers more receptive to Thorne's efforts to get revenge against a group of privileged elites for the harm they caused her family.
 VanCamp described the character as "quite justified in what she's doing" adding that "everybody can connect with the theme of revenge, whether they act on it or not."
 The character's "girl next door" appearance is attributed as contributing to this appeal, with show producer Mike Kelly suggesting that it means viewers are "rooting for her even though she's doing something that's kind of diabolical."

 Madeleine Stowe, who portrays the antagonist Victoria Grayson on Revenge, has likened her own character to Thorne.
 Stowe notes the two characters as being complicated and said that Thorne is on a similarly amoral path as Victoria.
 She suggests that because of these similarities her character is able to recognize "something really amiss" about Thorne.
 Lyle Masaki of AfterElton also noted similarities between the characters stating that they are "equally cool customers, equally matched and neither are completely sympathetic."

 Like her father, she is incredibly intelligent and is capable of resolving complicated situations with great cleverness.
 She is also proficient in shooting and martial arts and speaks fluent French and Japanese.
 Emily does not kill her targets, although some of her actions have led to people dying at the hands of others.

 "Illusion" reveals Emily's birthdate as June 11, 1984, making her 27–28 years old during the events of season 2, which takes place in 2012.
 She has a net worth of $1 billion, as stated on the show (although ABC.com's biography states that "only Emily Thorne knows").